-This set of guidelines will keep us on track all week long.
+This set of daily guidelines will keep us on track all week long.

 Most of us want to do the right thing, but it’s not always clear as to what that is.
 Being right is not doing the exact same thing in every situation.
 There are lots of different things going on in our lives.
 Like it or not, humanity is going through a period of change and self-examination.
-We have the right and opportunity to express ourselves.
-At the same time we must consider personal feelings of others.
+We have the priviledge and opportunity to express ourselves.
+We must also consider the rights of others. .

 Instead of hesitating about how to act in our OUTER LIVES, we always have the option of seeking guidance from the INNER side of our nature.
 One access point to our INNER self is through the mind.
 As our thoughts focus less on our selfish interests we can sense our commonalities with others.
 This is a well-known fact among the spiritually evolved.

 One of the most available natural rhythms is the seven day week.
 Rudolf Steiner was an Austrian esotericist who viewed this seven-fold organization of time as a reflection of an essential INNER pattern.
 As the founder of the Anthroposophical Society he presented many old spiritual principles in beautiful, new ways.
 These spiritual practices appear in his book Guidance in Esoteric Training.
 One in particular is reinterpreted on the Well Wishers Group blog.
 And while we are recommending joining any groups, it is interesting to learn what esotericism or INNER study entails.